jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/klipper/internal/calibration.md

-## Calibration Related Macros
+## Calibration Related Commands

-These macros are used to help calibrate the AFC system.
+These commands are used to help calibrate the AFC system.
 Most of them will provide a guided prompt to help you through the process.

 -----
 [AFC_CALIBRATION]